holydrinker/chromosoma/README.md

      ]
 }
 ```
-In the example above, all the `married` rows will be equals to `false`
+In the example above, all the `married` rows will be equal to `false`

 ## Supported Output Format
 - CSV (with `,` separator)